Understand the basic differences between portfolio margin and regulation T margin as well as the brief history behind portfolio margin.

-Portfolio margin is a new, risk-based margin available for qualified accounts.
-Portfolio margin computes real-time margin for stock and option positions based on their risk rather than the fixed percentages and strategy rules associated with Regulation T margin.
+Portfolio margin is a risk-based margin available for qualified accounts.
+Portfolio margin computes real-time margin for stock and options positions based on their risk rather than the fixed percentages and strategy rules associated with Regulation T margin.

 Portfolio margin at TD Ameritrade uses theoretical pricing models to calculate the real-time losses of a position at different price points above and below the current underlying price.
 The largest theoretical loss identified is the margin required for the position.

-TD Ameritrade uses industry standard option pricing model to calculate, in real time, the theoretical fair value for both put and call options by using inputs of underlying price, strike price, time to expiration, volatility, the risk-free interest rate, and dividend yield (if applicable).
+TD Ameritrade uses an industry standard options pricing model to calculate, in real time, the theoretical fair value for both put and call options by using inputs of underlying price, strike price, time to expiration, volatility, the risk-free interest rate, and dividend yield (if applicable).

 The result of all this is frequently lower margin requirements and increased leverage when compared to Regulation T margin requirements.
-Here’s a breakdown of some of the other differences between portfolio margin and Regulation T.
+Here’s a breakdown of some of the other differences between portfolio margin and Regulation T margin.